Polymershapes

 Marine Industry Origins

-Just like the EVA foam material, PVC foam is highly resistant to water, wind, salt, temperature, and sunlight.
+Just like EVA foam material, PVC foam is highly resistant to water, wind, salt, temperature, and sunlight.
 This makes it highly suitable for outdoor use, particularly in marine applications.

 • Bicycle seats